1010todd/Galactic-War/README.md

 # Galactic-War
-This is a repository for the Endless Sky mod "Galactic War."
+This is a repository for the Endless Sky mod "Galactic War".
 The mod is currently in development stage, so many things are subject to change later on.

 Currently the mod requires Endless Sky version 0.9.15+ to work properly.